-Treatment: Gentle Retinol Serum will help regularize cell development and increase cell turn over rate, improve water barrier function and increase moisture retention.
-Layer Gentle Retinol Serum with Luminous Lightening Serum at night to lighten skin.
+Treatment: Gentle Retinol Night Serum will help regularize cell development and increase cell turn over rate, improve water barrier function and increase moisture retention.
+Layer Gentle Retinol Night Serum with Lightening Serum at night to lighten skin.
 Wear zinc oxide sunscreen, SPF 30, every day, rain or shine.

 Twin symptoms: Melasma and temporary hormonal fluctuations

 Melasma is so common during pregnancy that some people call it the mask of pregnancy.

 Treatment: Because retinol serum is not advised during pregnancy we suggest layering Lightening Serum with Vitamins C+E+Ferulic Serum, which contains vitamins C and E for extra antioxidant protection.
 Vitamin C inhibits melanogenesis by inhibiting tyrosinase, the enzyme that triggers melanin production.

 The layering technique is easy.
 After cleansing at night apply a small amount of the Gentle Retinol Night Serum, then follow with the Lightening Serum or Treatment Serum.

 Pregnant users: Apply Lightening Serum first, then follow with Vitamins C+E+Ferulic Serum.
 Let dry, then apply your night oil as usual.

 Use Gentle Retinol Night Serum, Treatment Serum and Lightening Serum at night, when your skin is in repair mode.
 You can use Vitamins C+E+Ferulic Serum under sunscreen in the morning for extra antioxidant protection.